 '''

 InputStream in = getMailSource(); // a stream of mail

 messages

 MimeMessage m = null;

 for (; ;) {

 try {

-m = new MimeMessage(in);
+m = new MimeMessage(session,in);

-} catch (EOFException eof) {
+} catch (MessagingException ex) {

 // reached end of message stream

 break;

 }

 }

 '''

-MimeMessage implements the putByteStream() method by writing an RFC822-formatted byte stream of its headers and body.
+MimeMessage implements the writeTo() method by writing an RFC822-formatted byte stream of its headers and body.
 This is accomplished in two steps: First, the MimeMessage object writes out its headers; then it delegates the rest to the DataHandler object representing the content.